afonsojramos/afonsojramos.me/src/content/work/edreams.md

 url: "https://www.edreamsodigeo.com/"
 ---

-As a Backend Software Engineer at one of Europe's largest online travel companies, I developed and maintained critical backend services, including the most critical one, the search engine, using **Java** and **SQL**.
-I've helped architect event-driven systems with Apache Kafka for real-time data processing, while managing infrastructure deployments through Kubernetes on Google Cloud Platform (GCP).
+- Developed and maintained crucial backend services such as the search engine, utilizing Java and SQL.
+- Contributed to designing event-driven systems using Apache Kafka for real-time data processing and managed infrastructure deployments on Google Cloud Platform (GCP) with Kubernetes.